 The cause of knee pain can usually be diagnosed with a detailed description of one’s symptoms, a medical history, an evaluation and examination, and possibly diagnostic testing.
 This will lead to a diagnosis of a general cause (such as a sprain or strain), or a specific condition (such as a meniscal tear).
-Possible diagnoses for knee pain could include but are not limited to: Sprains/ Strains, a broken bone, torn ligament, meniscus tear, osteoarthritis, patellar syndromes, dislocation, gout, tendinitis, and bursitis.
+Possible diagnoses for knee pain could include but are not limited to: sprains/strains, a broken bone, torn ligament, meniscus tear, osteoarthritis, patellar syndromes, dislocation, gout, tendinitis, and bursitis.
 Our Physical Therapists at our Franklin, MA location are experienced in knee pain treatment.

 What is knee pain?

 Knee pain is a common problem that can originate in any of the bony structures causing pain in the knee joint (femur, tibia, fibula), the kneecap (patella), or the ligaments and cartilage (meniscus) of the knee.
 Knee pain can affect people of all ages.

 The location of the knee pain can vary depending on which structure is involved.
 With infection or an inflammatory process, the whole knee might be swollen and painful, while a torn meniscus, MCL tear, or fracture of a bone gives symptoms only in one specific location.
 The severity of the knee pain can vary, from a minor ache to severe pain.

 Some of the other findings that accompany knee pain are:

 - difficulty walking due to instability of the knee

 - limping due to discomfort

 - difficulty walking up or down steps due to ligament damage or locking of the knee (unable to bend the knee)